 Vince Vitale is Director of the Zacharias Institute.
-He was educated at Princeton University and the University of Oxford, and he later taught philosophy of religion as a faculty member at both of these universities.
+He was educated at Princeton University and the University of Oxford, and he taught philosophy of religion and served as a faculty member at both of these universities.
 It was during his undergraduate studies in philosophy at Princeton that Vince took an unexpected journey from skeptic to evangelist.
-He then completed masters and PhD studies at Oxford, receiving a Daniel M. Sachs Graduating Scholarship (awarded annually to one graduating Princetonian) and a Clarendon Scholarship (supported by Oxford University Press).
+He then completed masters and PhD studies at Oxford, receiving a Daniel M. Sachs Graduating Scholarship (which was awarded annually to one graduating Princetonian) and a Clarendon Scholarship (supported by Oxford University Press).

 While researching at Oxford, Vince developed a new response to the problem of evil.
 This response—termed the Non-Identity Defense—is discussed in Vince and Ravi Zacharias’s book Why Suffering?: Finding Meaning and Comfort When Life Doesn’t Make Sense.
 In 2017, Vince and Ravi released a second co-authored book, Jesus Among Secular Gods: The Countercultural Claims of Christ.
 For his work on Søren Kierkegaard, Inter-Varsity Press and Tyndale House awarded Vince the title IVP Young Philosopher of Religion of the Year 2013.